Have you ever heard of a Philippine real estate investment trust (REIT)? Here’s a guide on what they are and how they work.

 - The company must be listed on the Philippine Stock Exchange.

-- The company must have at least 1,000 public shareholders, each owning 50 minimum shares.
+- A REIT company must have at least 1,000 public shareholders, each owning 50 minimum shares.

-- The company must have a paid-up capital of at least Php 300 million.
+- The company must have a paid-up capital of at least 300 million pesos.

 - The company must be composed of income-generating real estate assets for the 75% minimum of REIT’s deposited property.